 Santa Fe County updates its Infrastructure Capital Improvements Plan (ICIP) on an annual basis, usually about 60 days after submission of the Fiscal Year Budget to the State.
 The ICIP is a five-year plan that is designed to show the status of existing capital projects as well as to identify new capital projects and their funding sources.
-Because of its long range focus, the ICIP allows management the opportunity to plan current and future capital needs, and to communicate these needs to State Legislators who apportion State funds to counties and municipalities for capital projects.
+Because of its long range focus, the ICIP allows management the opportunity to plan current and future capital needs and to communicate these needs to State Legislators who apportion State funds to counties and municipalities for capital projects.
 The Legislature meets in January-February each year and appropriates capital monies to New Mexico Counties.
-Substantial increases in capital appropriations due to increased State natural gas and crude oil tax revenues have resulted in appropriations that follow the ICIP plans much less than in the past.
+State appropriations have been reduced significantly since the economic downturn began and in fiscal year 2010 a number of grants for ICIP projects were rescinded by the State severely limiting the County's ongoing capital improvements and forcing a reprioritization of capital projects.